onedata/onedata-documentation/docs/intro.md

 Before you start using Onedata, it's helpful to understand the basic concepts provided in the next section.
 There you will find out: what functionality it provides, how data is organized and what are the various components of the platform.

-If you would like to start using onedata as a user go to the [user quickstart][].
+If you would like to start using Onedata as a user go to the [user quickstart][].

-If you would like to deploy the onedata services on your infrastructure then you should start with the relevent quickstart for [onezone][] or [oneprovider][] found in the [admin guide][].
+If you would like to deploy the Onedata services on your infrastructure then you should start with the relevent quickstart for [Onezone][] or [Oneprovider][] found in the [admin guide][].

 ## Basic concepts